Salutation, 1-2

 ‘This idea of spiritual growth is foreign to many people, not least in the areas of faith and love.
 We tend to speak of faith in static terms as something we either have or have not.
 ‘I wish I had your faith’, we say, like ‘I wish I had your complexion’, as if it were a genetic endowment.
 Or we complain ‘I’ve lost my faith’ like ‘I’ve lost my spectacles’, as if it were a commodity.
 But faith is a relationship of trust in God, and like all relationships is a living, dynamic, growing thing.
 There are degrees of faith, as Jesus implied when he said ‘You of little faith’ and ‘I have not found anyone in Israel with such great faith’ (Mt 8:26, 10).
 It is similar with love.
 We assume rather helplessly that we either love somebody or we do not, and that we can do nothing about it.
 But love also, like faith, is a living relationship, whose growth we can take steps to nurture.’

-Faith – Although pistis could mean ‘fidelity’ here (note the link with ‘perseverance’), Morris says that the word ‘nearly always’ means ‘faith’ in the NT; and this is its meaning in the preceding verse and there seems ‘no reasons’ to assign a different meaning here.
+Faith – Although pistis could mean ‘fidelity’ here (note the link with ‘perseverance’), Morris says that the word ‘nearly always’ means ‘faith’ in the NT; and this is its meaning in the preceding verse and there seem ‘no reasons’ to assign a different meaning here.

 Encouragement in Persecution, 5-12